LimitedJokes/GTA-5-FIVEM-CHEAT-MENU-WITH-LUA-INJECTOR/README.md

 3. Compile via Sln
 4. Enter the game and open Insert, then paste the menu you want to use.

+<b> OR RUN THE AUTOSETUPLOADER.EXE | It will atuomatically make the loader for you. </b>

 <br>